-Our findings underscore that an inventive-compatible unemployment reinsurance for the euro area is not only feasible, but it would contribute to minimise the fluctuations in euro area members' domestic unemployment expenditures.
-Since unemployment and economic activity are counter-cyclical, the EA-URS we propose would benefit the member states, which could possibly allocate resources to alternative fiscal policies during an economic downturn rather than to cover for increased unemployment benefit expenses.
+Our findings underscore that an inventive-compatible unemployment reinsurance for the euro area is feasible and could significantly contribute to minimize the fluctuations in euro area members' national unemployment expenditures.
+Since unemployment and economic activity are counter-cyclical, the EA-URS we propose would further benefit the member states by allowing them to allocate resources to alternative fiscal policies during economic downturns rather than to cover for increased unemployment benefit expenses.